Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     ![Query sub-category](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/QuerySubcategoryCreated.png "[Query sub-category]")

-    > [Info] If you want to change the order of the query sub-categories in the list, see [Change the order of query categories](#change-the-order-of-query-categories).

 7. Click the [SAVE] button in the upper right corner.
     The *Submitting data...* view is displayed while saving.